Development

 The Human Cell Atlas manages a number of registries of scientists linked to the whole consortium or individual projects or areas, or philanthropic funding from grant gives like the Chang Zuckenburg Initiative.
 This is an example of the "static" form generator plugin developed for wordpress generating a complex forms, and handling submission of data.

-Human Cell Atlas - infographixs
+Human Cell Atlas - infographics

-Another part of James' work on the Human Cell Atlas is to manage the dynamic production of infographics giving information about the members of the consortium.
 These displays use a mixture of CSS and Javascript to make the data easier to understand - the scripts use a mixture of D3.js and jQuery to help highlight features of the data.

 Ensembl - Transcript SNP View